 Japanese encephalitis is a type of viral brain infection that is spread through mosquito bites.
-It's common in rural areas throughout Southeast Asia, the Pacific islands and the Far East, but is very rare in travellers.
+It's most common in rural areas throughout South East Asia, the Pacific islands and the Far East, but is very rare in travellers.

 The virus is found in pigs and birds, and is passed to mosquitoes that bite the infected animals.
 It’s more common in rural areas where there are pig farms and rice fields.
-It cannot be spread from human to human.
+It cannot be spread from person to person.

 Read more about the causes of Japanese encephalitis.